Esophagitis: Lifestyle changes

-Losing weight, stop smoking and alcohol, lowering stress, avoid sleeping/lying down after eating, raising the head of the bed, taking medicines correctly, avoiding certain medications, and avoiding foods that cause the reflux that might be causing the esophagitis.
+Losing weight, stopping smoking and alcohol, lowering stress, avoiding sleeping/lying down after eating, raising the head of the bed, taking medicines correctly, avoiding certain medications, and avoiding foods that cause reflux that might be causing the esophagitis.

 Medications

 Antacids

-To treat reflux esophagitis, over the counter antacids, medications that reduce acid production (H-2 receptor blockers), and proton pump inhibitors are recommended to help block acid production and to let the esophagus heal.
-Some prescription medications to treat reflux esophagitis include higher dose H-2 receptor blockers, proton pump inhibitors, and prokinetics, which help with the emptying of the stomach.
-However prokinetics are no longer licensed for GERD because their evidence of efficacy is poor, and following a safety review, licensed use of domperidone and metoclopramide is now restricted to short-term use in nausea and vomiting only.
+To treat reflux esophagitis, over-the-counter antacids, medications that reduce acid production (H-2 receptor blockers), and proton pump inhibitors are recommended to help block acid production to allow the esophagus to heal.
+Some prescription medications to treat reflux esophagitis include higher-dose H-2 receptor blockers, proton pump inhibitors, and prokinetics, which help with the emptying of the stomach.
+However, prokinetics are no longer licensed for GERD because their evidence of efficacy is poor, and following a safety review, licensed use of domperidone and metoclopramide is now restricted to short-term use in nausea and vomiting only.

 For subtypes

-To treat eosinophilic esophagitis, avoiding any allergens that may be stimulating the eosinophils is recommended.
+To treat eosinophilic esophagitis, avoiding allergens that may be stimulating the eosinophils is recommended.
 As for medications, proton pump inhibitors and steroids can be prescribed.
-Steroids that are used to treat asthma can be swallowed to treat eosinophil esophagitis due to nonfood allergens.
+Steroids that are used to treat asthma can be swallowed to treat eosinophil esophagitis due to non-food allergens.
 The removal of food allergens from the diet is included to help treat eosinophilic esophagitis.

-For infectious esophagitis, medicine is prescribed based on what type of infection is causing the esophagitis.
+For infectious esophagitis, medicine is prescribed based on the type of infection causing it.
 These medicines are prescribed to treat bacterial, fungal, viral, and/or parasitic infections.